TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Major/PostupgradeTasks/Index.rst

 ..  note::
     There is an extension, :composer:`wapplersystems/core-upgrader`.
 It contains upgrade wizards older than two TYPO3 versions.
-It can be used on migrating the data of installations that need to be upgraded more than two major versions at once.
+It can be used to migrate the data of installations that need to be upgraded more than two major versions at once.

 ..  _run_the_database_analyser: